Banff Centre has suspended all scheduled programs and events on campus until September. We will not be accepting applications during this time.

 The Adventure Filmmakers Masterclass is an ideal fit for those who need a creative boost or are in the thick of dealing with the filmmaker’s equivalent of ‘writer’s block’.

-Applicants demonstrating an advanced level of proficiency via their show reel and previous finished films, and who have a project that would benefit from development in this immersive masterclass, are encouraged to apply.
+Applicants demonstrating an advanced level of proficiency via their show reel and previous finished films, and who have a project that would benefit from story and character development and peer critique in this immersive masterclass, are encouraged to apply.
 AFW alumni status is a desirable pre-requisite, although not compulsory.
 Past participants of other equivalent film schools/programs are also welcome.

-Please note, successful applicants will be required to bring their personal computer with editing suite installed to Banff for this masterclass.
+Please note: successful applicants will be required to bring their personal computer to Banff Centre for this masterclass, with editing software installed (preferably Premiere Pro).

 Program generously supported by: